 When filing your federal and state income tax forms, you’ll use your gross income as your starting point.
 Then, you can subtract deductions to determine how much you’ll owe.

 However, your gross income is not the same as your taxable income.
-That’s because some income sources are not a part of your gross income for tax purposes.
+That’s because some income sources are not counted as a part of your gross income for tax purposes.
 Common examples include life insurance payouts, certain Social Security benefits, state or municipal bond interest and some inheritances or gifts.

-Instead, your taxable income is your adjusted gross income (AGI).
+Instead, your taxable income is known as your adjusted gross income (AGI).
 This is what you earn after subtracting “above-the-line” tax deductions from your gross income.
 After calculating your AGI, you’ll decide whether to take the standard deduction or itemize your tax-deductible expenses.
 Depending on your financial situation, one of the two options will reduce your taxable income more than the other.

 - $12,400 for single taxpayers and married taxpayers filing separately